bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 [Audience]: 00:42:49

 You mentioned end-to-end encryption being another gain.
-You mentioned end-to-end encryption being another gain with Datum.
+You mentioned end-to-end encryption being another gain with DATUM.
 Can you highlight some attacks maybe that prevents...

 Jason Hughes: 00:43:00